mongodb/chatbot/CONTRIBUTING.md

 ### Staging

-We run a staging server that uses the latest commit on the `main` branch.
-When you merge new commits into `main`, a CI/CD pipeline automatically builds and publishes the updated staging server and demo site.
+We run a staging version of the `chat-server` and `ingest` that uses the latest commit on the `main`branch.
+When you merge new commits into`main`, a CI/CD pipeline automatically builds and publishes the updated staging server and demo site.

 ### QA Server & Demo Site